Dimfacion/Curse-of-Strahd-Reloaded-FR/Acte II - La Ville d'Ombre/Arc G - The Strazni Siblings.md

 > [!info]+ **No Double-Counting**
 > The players can earn a maximum of 1,500 XP for completing [[Arc F - Lady Wachter's Wish]] and/or [[Arc G - The Strazni Siblings]].
 Parties that rescue Ireena then later kill Izek will earn 750 XP for the former and an additional 750 XP for the latter.
 # Design Notes: The Strazni Siblings
-This arc has been expanded to provide a more explicit "ticking clock" that drives the players into conflict with Izek Strazni, and as an inciting incident that pushes Ireena to journey with the players and take agency in her fight against Strahd.
+This arc has been exp[](Arc%20F%20-%20Lady%20Wachter's%20Wish.md)t "ticking clock" that drives the players into conflict with Izek Strazni, and as an inciting incident that pushes Ireena to journey with the players and take agency in her fight against Strahd.

 ***The Blue Water Inn.*** Izek's attack on the Blue Water Inn has been added to provide the players with an additional motivation to seek his death—especially if they are mistrustful of Lady Wachter's motives or doubtful of the benefits of removing her obstacles to power.